Benefits Available For Grandparents Raising Grandchildren

 Government benefits are available to grandparents based on age rather than the additional resources needed to raise their grandchildren.
 In this arena, other sources of support help make ends meet.

-Free government money for seniors over 60 does not always come in a check.
-In many cases, various programs reduce the cost of everyday living.
+Seniors qualify for additional government resources as they reach milestone birthdays: 50, 62, 65, etc. In many cases, various programs reduce the cost of everyday living.
 Older adults can cut expenses for home repairs, utility bills, dental work, rental housing, and more.

 Food Stamps